Bosch (TV series): Season 4

 Three months later.
-Civil rights attorney Howard Elias is representing a black man who is accusing LAPD of police brutality, but Elias is murdered.
+Civil rights attorney Howard Elias is representing a black man who is accusing the LAPD of police brutality, but Elias is murdered.
 Elias had a history of representing citizens who sue the LAPD.
 His homicide unleashes racial strife in LA and elevates tension between the LAPD and citizens.

 Police Chief Irving assigns Bosch to head the task force to get to the bottom of the Elias murder and assigns a pair of IA investigators to watch Bosch's team, which includes Edgar, Robertson, and Robertson's detective trainee.
 Bosch's ex-wife, an FBI agent, is pursuing a gang of Chinese nationals, one of whom is under a US investigation.
 As a result of her work, she is murdered in a drive-by shooting, just seconds after having lunch with Harry.
 Bosch gains a vital clue into his mother's murder after the long-retired detective of his mother's case is killed.